10. Execution threads

 creates a Mutex M | |

-A Mutex M manages access to a shared resource R. A thread requests resource R via M.WaitOne() and releases it via M.ReleaseMutex().
+A Mutex M manages access to a shared resource R. A thread requests resource R by M.WaitOne() and makes it M.ReleaseMutex().
 A critical section of code that must be executed by only one thread at a time is a shared resource.
-Synchronization of the critical section’s execution can be achieved as follows:
+Execution of the critical section can be synchronized as follows:

-where M is a Mutex object.
-It is important to release a Mutex that is no longer needed so that another thread can enter the critical section; otherwise, threads waiting for the Mutex that was never released will never gain access to the processor.
+where M is an object Mutex.
+Don't forget to release a Mutex has become useless so that another thread can enter the critical section, otherwise the threads waiting for the Mutex never released will never have access to the processor.

 If we apply what we've just seen to the previous example, our application becomes the following: